tosin2013/kvm-gitops/docs/index.rst

-OpenShift Virtualization GitOps Repository
+KVM GitOps Repository
 ==========================================

-This repository is used to manage the OpenShift Virtualization GitOps Deployments in a Gitops Manner.
+This repository is used to manage the KVM GitOps Deployments in a Gitops Manner.

 .. toctree::
     :maxdepth: 2